 I wish I’d known Shakespeare.
 Oh how I would’ve loved the opportunity to pick his brain over a cup of coffee..

-However, most try to believe they can usually trust a person who displays their heart so openly, as such individuals are typically showing their true feelings and react honestly in any given situation.
+However, most of us try to believe we can trust a person who displays their heart so openly, as such individuals are typically showing their true feelings and react honestly in a given situation.
 I try to hang on to this premise as well, yet I’ve been fooled a time or two for sure.
 How about you?

-History is also a good indicator of what this popular phrase means even today.
+History is also a good indicator of what "heart on your sleeve" means even today.
 Emperor Claudius II believed unattached men made better soldiers, so he declared marriage illegal.
 I have a feeling some may agree with good ol’ Claudius.
 As a concession, he encouraged temporary coupling.
 Once a year, during a Roman festival honoring Juno, men drew names to determine who would be their lady friend for the coming year.
 Once established, the man would wear her name on his sleeve for the rest of the festival.
 Around that same time, it’s speculated when a knight performed in a jousting match, he’d dedicate his performance to a woman of the court.
 By tying something of hers (like a handkerchief) around his arm, he’d let the court know the match would defend the honor of that woman.
 Ah, the romantic notions of a knight in shining armor...
-I’m still clinging to the hope that such chivalry is alive, much like another famous quote suggests.
+I’m still clinging to the hope that such chivalry is alive, much like another famous quote tends to suggest.

 Today we tend to use the “heart on their sleeve” quote a bit more casually.
 The phrase is so pervasive that singers like Ringo Starr, Eminem and Carrie Underwood, all use the well-known words in a range of musical genres.

 Regardless of where or how it’s used, the phrase is identified with one key concept--vulnerability.
 That willingness to boldly put one’s feelings out there for anyone to see, appreciate or sadly, devour, seems to best describe the decision to be vulnerable.